 For many tourists, the Mekong Delta brings to mind a fertile landscape filled with fruit orchards, paddy fields, and myriad waterways.
-But if you dive deeper, you will realise that this land has no shortage of cultural heritages.
+But if you dive deeper, you will realize that this land has no shortage of cultural heritages.
 From vibrant floating markets to peculiar architectures, they reflect a unique lifestyle that follows the rhythm of the mighty river.

 To most Vietnamese, the Mekong Delta is known by a more flamboyant name: Đồng bằng sông Cửu Long, meaning “The Plain of Nine Dragons”.
 It is a reference to the Mekong’s nine tributaries that crisscross the southwestern plains like arteries.
 Together with innumerable streams and rivulets, they turn this region into an agricultural miracle.

 Indeed, the Mekong Delta pumps out more than half of Vietnam’s annual rice and fish production, even though it occupies just ten percent of the total landmass.
 Not just rice, sugar cane, coconut, and many other fruits also flourish on this nutrient-rich soil.

-Due to this unique topography, a unique lifestyle has been shaped in the Mekong Delta.
+Additionally, due to this unique topography, a unique lifestyle has been shaped in the Mekong Delta.
 It revolves much around water, from the houseboats, the dense network of canals to the famous floating markets.
 Everything moves to the ebb and flow of the Mekong.

-The Floating Markets
+1. The Floating Markets

 No one has ever known what time or age the floating markets appeared in the Mekong Delta.
 The only thing we know is that they were formed based on necessity.
 With many villages were only accessible by rivers and canals rather than by roads, locals needed to find a way to trade their products.
 And a market on the water seemed like a viable option.

-Cai Rang Floating Market
+1.1 Cai Rang Floating Market

-Temples and Pagodas in Mekong Delta
+2. Temples and Pagodas in Mekong Delta

 Fertile alluvium and fish are not the only things that the Mekong River brought to the southwestern plains.
-Due to the favourable conditions that the river provided, Vietnamese, Cham, Khmer, and even Chinese had migrated here for centuries.
+Due to the favorable conditions that the river provided, Vietnamese, Cham, Khmer, and even Chinese had migrated here for centuries.
 They were accompanied by customs and religions which in turn transformed the Mekong Delta into a cultural melting pot.
-And there is no better place to experience this diversity than the worship houses scattering across the region.
+And there is no better place to experience this diversity than the worship houses scattered across the region.

 Boasting a prime location on the bank of Can Tho River, Ong Temple is probably the finest example of Chinese religious architecture in the Mekong Delta.
 Constructed in the late 19th century as part of the Guangzhou Assembly Hall, the temple is dedicated to Guan Yu (God of War) and many other Chinese deities.

-Vinh Trang Temple
+2.2 Vinh Trang Temple

 Another outstanding example of the delta’s cultural diversity is Vinh Trang Temple in My Tho.
-With three colourfully ornated gates, it is hard to believe that this structure is a Buddhist temple at first glance.
+With three colorfully ornated gates, it is hard to believe that this structure is a Buddhist temple at first glance.
 The facade of this 19th-century temple is also unorthodox.
 It takes the appearance of a European mansion, with curves, arches, and stucco decorations in Renaissance style.

-Ancient Houses in the Mekong Delta
+3. Ancient Houses in the Mekong Delta

 Aside from the floating markets and the beautiful temples, the charm of yesteryear can be found in a handful of ancient houses in the Mekong Delta.
-These buildings are usually private properties which have been passed down over generations.
+These buildings are usually private properties that have been passed down over generations.
 Some bear the marks of the colonial era, while others preserve the traditional Vietnamese architecture.

-Binh Thuy House
+3.1 Binh Thuy House

 The moment I walked past the gate of Binh Thuy House, I felt as though I was being transported back to the late 19th century.
-A French colonial architecture appeared in front of me, featuring a low-tiled roof, turquoise coloured shutter windows, and elaborate ornaments.
-The house is surrounded by a series of cactus flowers and plumeria which offer a nice contrast to the facade in vanilla colour.
+A French colonial architecture appeared in front of me, featuring a low-tiled roof, turquoise-colored shutter windows, and elaborate ornaments.
+The house is surrounded by a series of cactus flowers and plumeria which offer a nice contrast to the facade in vanilla color.
 An elegant bow-shaped sidestep led me to a spacious living room furnished with antique and exquisite furniture.

 There, I had a brief conversation with a member of the Duong family whose ancestor built this lavish house back in 1870.
 He said his forefather fused Western elements into a traditional Vietnamese structure, creating such a unique architectural style.
 On the wall are intricate chinaware, carving artworks, as well as paintings inlaid in gold and mother-of-pearl.
 All those things reflect the wealth and nobility of the owners at that time.

 3.2 Mr. Kiet’s Old House

 Even older than Binh Thuy House is the residence of Mr. Tran Tuan Kiet which was built in 1838.
 The house of Cai Be’s former district chief is set amidst a luxuriant orchard measuring over 1.8 hectares.
 Its architecture follows the traditional style, with five living areas and 108 supportive poles made from solid wood.

-Practical Information in the Mekong Delta
+Tips for visiting the Mekong Delta